SAP/spartacus-docs/_pages/home/spartacus-faq.md

 ### Is it possible to contribute to this open source project?
 How?

 Yes.
 We welcome feedback, ideas, requests, and especially code contributions.
 If you have something to share, post comments to our Feedback chat in the Slack channel, or read the Contributing document and learn how to help others, report an issue, or contribute code to Spartacus.

-### Is Spartacus the same as SAP BTP Extension Factory (Kyma)?

-No they are different.
-SAP BTP Extension Factory is the key extensibility layer for the SAP C/4HANA suite.
-It leverages the concepts and innovations from [project "Kyma" Field] to use scalable microservices.
-Spartacus storefronts can easily access these API-based services so that you can quickly add new functionality to your storefront.

 ### Will Spartacus work with SAP Commerce Cloud, Context Driven Services?